NuGet/Insights/docs/tables/NuGetPackageExplorers.md

 | NothingToValidate   | The package has no assemblies to validate                              |
 | Valid               | The package has deterministic assemblies and sources                   |

-## HasCompilerFlagsResult schema
+## CompilerFlagsResult schema

-The HasCompilerFlagsResult enum has the following values.
+The CompilerFlagsResult enum has the following values.

 | Enum value        | Description                                                                |
 | ----------------- | -------------------------------------------------------------------------- |